a-farid/assistance24/README.md

 # Assistance365 web app Development Roadmap

 This document outlines the roadmap to develop a web application for managing client-worker relationships, including hour tracking and notifications.
-The app is designed to facilitate efficient management and reporting for admins, workers, and clients.
+The app is designed to facilitate efficient management and reporting for admins, workers, and clients. test

 ## Project Overview